The Curse (film series): Curse III: Blood Sacrifice (1991)

-Curse IV: The Ultimate Sacrifice (1993)
+Curse IV: The Ultimate Sacrifice (1988)

+An Italian production.
 The film was the last officially completed film by Empire Pictures under the title Catacombs and shown at the Cannes Film Festival on May 14, 1988, before the company and film was seized by Crédit Lyonnais for failure to pay on loans.
 As a result, the film's release was delayed for five years.
 It was eventually given the new title Curse IV: The Ultimate Sacrifice by Columbia TriStar Home Video and was released direct-to-video on VHS in 1993.

+Curse V: Bollywood Bloodbath (2008)

+An Indian production.
+The film was completed in 2008 under the title Pirate's Blood by Jayashree Cine International.
+Eventually, it was released by Retrosploitation under the title Curse V: Bollywood Bloodbath.